-If his allergies would at worst cause just a sneeze, an upset stomach, or fatigue, you probably don’t need to draft an emergency plan.
-You can just make sure your child’s caregivers are aware of his allergies, and know where to find medication if need be.
+If their allergies would at worst cause just a sneeze, an upset stomach, or fatigue, you probably don’t need to draft an emergency plan.
+You can just make sure your child’s caregivers are aware of their allergies, and know where to find medication if need be.

-If his allergies do put him at risk of going into anaphylaxis, anyone who is taking care of your child when you’re not around should be aware of the allergy, and the emergency response plan.
-Whether it’s his grandparent, or just a babysitter who’s going to be there for an hour and a half while Baby is napping, make sure that you equip all of his caregivers with the information needed to prevent, identify, and respond to allergic reactions.
+If their allergies do put them at risk of going into anaphylaxis, anyone who is taking care of your child when you’re not around should be aware of the allergy, and the emergency response plan.
+Whether it’s their grandparent, or just a babysitter who’s going to be there for an hour and a half while Baby is napping, make sure that you equip all of their caregivers with the information needed to prevent, identify, and respond to allergic reactions.

 When should the plan be used?

 If your child has a severe allergy, your plan is probably “inject with epinephrine.”
 You should state clearly in your emergency plan under what circumstances this should happen.
 Some children might only need epinephrine if they have symptoms, and others will need it immediately after being exposed to an allergen, regardless of symptoms.

 If your child only needs antihistamines with mild symptoms, write that in your plan.
 Outline clearly what constitutes a mild symptom and what is a severe symptom.
 If your child is experiencing severe symptoms, make it clear in the plan that they should be given epinephrine immediately.

 When to use epinephrine (list of symptoms)

 The required dose and brand of epinephrine